dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 ```

 :::tip
 You could also use `file_glob` to filter files by names.
-It works very well in simple cases, for example, filtering by extention:
+It works very well in simple cases, for example, filtering by extension:
 ```py
 from dlt.sources.filesystem import filesystem